 Starting at the end of Booralie Road and marked by a rusty gate, I’m not feeling too upbeat about the Duffys Wharf track – especially after the very uninspiring Duckholes Trail a few days earlier.
 Still, there’s no-one around, meeting my objective of exploring some less-frequented walks in the area.

-As I head down the Slades Trail, and after 100m veer right onto the Duffys Wharf Track.
-It’s very pleasant walking, with ferns, grass trees and eucalypts along the trail, and a small stream running alongside it with the occasional cascade.
+I head down the Slades Trail, and after 100m veer right onto the Duffys Wharf Track.
+It’s very pleasant walking, with ferns, grass trees and eucalypts along the trail, and a small stream running alongside.
+There’s even the occasional cascade along the trail.

 I’m beginning to enjoy this trail, as it descends gently to Cowan Creek.

-After about a kilometre, the Duffys Wharf Track narrows from a firetrail to a bushwalking track and crosses a small stream, which joins the main creek running down the left-hand side of the track.
+After about a kilometre, the Duffys Wharf Track narrows from a firetrail to a bushwalking track.
+It crosses a small stream, which joins the main creek running down the left-hand side of the track.

 A bit further down, just after a metal sign explaining the history of Duffys Wharf, the track crosses to the other side of the creek via a series of sandstone blocks.